JhonAndrew-Coding/WRO-Future-Engineers-2026/README.md

 ---

-### Object Detection and Robot Navigation <a class="anchor" id="block-objdetec"></a>
+### Object Detection and Robot Navigation <a class="anchor" id="block-objdetec-final"></a>
 This section contains the main decision-making process of the robot.
 It checks whether an obstacle is too close and activates the escape maneuver when necessary.
 If the path is clear, the robot identifies whether the detected object is red or green and uses the PD controller to adjust its direction.
 If no recognized object is detected, the robot continues moving forward with the servo centered.
+The robot continuously repeats the detection and navigation process.
+A short delay of 0.05 seconds is used between cycles, allowing the sensors and AI camera to update their information while maintaining continuous movement.

 <p align="center">
   <img src="./src/Main_1.png" alt="Main Code 1" width="50%">